Emails: DHS 'Disinfo' Group Suppressed Free Speech Ahead of 2020 Vote

 In the post on X, Jordan wrote, “according to one EIP member, the EIP was created ‘at the request of CISA.’
 The head of the EIP also said that EIP was created after ‘working on some monitoring ideas with CISA.' "

 EIP used a tactic known as “switchboarding” to refer to removal requests from state and local officials to Facebook, X and other social media sites, the New York Post reported Monday, which CISA-CFITF Director Brian Scully confirmed in testimony in Missouri v.
-Biden, which .
+Biden, which the Fifth Circuit Court of Appeals in Louisiana ruled in September federal officials colluded with Big Tech social medai platforms to suppress speech.

+The report detailed an email chain in which Scully told the Office of the Colorado Secretary of State how Twitter had handled flagged parody accounts previously and how Twitter is likely to handle the accounts being flagged in that chain.

+"Email exchanges such as this contradict the descriptions of CISA’s 'switchboarding' as a passive role, and that CISA would weigh in on the substance of the post when communicating directly with large social media platforms," the report said.

 The revelations about EIP are consistent of U.S. government efforts to fund so-called media monitors like NewsGuard and GDI which rank news websites, podcasts and TV channels.